 For an overview of the program please click here.

 The two year course consists of two main components; the academic component, and the flying component.
-During the flight training, there are specific targets to be met in each of the academic semesters, as well as over the summer between the two academic years.
+During the flight training, there are specific targets to be met in each of the semesters, as well as over the summer between the two academic years.

 For answers to frequently asked questions read our FAQs.